Introducing the How to Start Offering Advisory Services Course, a tactical CAS training program for forward-thinking accountants.

 Assessment proposal templates

-Session 2: Learn pricing strategy for advisory clients.
+Module 3: Learn pricing strategy for advisory clients.

-The session covers and includes the following:
+The module covers and includes the following:

 Why avoid billing by the hour